-- History 112- The Twentieth Century World (Kemp, online) The history of Europe, Asia, Africa and Latin America since 1900.
-Emphasis on political conflict, economic development, social change and cultural transformation in an increasingly integrated world
+- History 112-950 - 20th Century World (Dr. Benti, online) The history of Europe, Asia, Africa and Latin America since 1900.
+Emphasis on political conflict, economic development, social change and cultural transformation in an increasingly integrated world.

 - History 212-950 - American Studies (Same as ENGL 212) (Dr. Anthony, online) Offers interdisciplinary approach to the study of America and American selfhood, and thus to the central question, "What is an American?".
 Texts range from novels and films to museums and shopping malls.
 Issues range from multiculturalism to abstract notions such as citizenship and authenticity.

-- History 392 – Historical Research and Writing (Dr. Sramek, TR 11-12:15, online as scheduled) Methods of historical investigation, criticism and composition.
+- History 392 – Historical Research and Writing (Dr. Yilmaz, TR 11-12:15) Methods of historical investigation, criticism and composition.
 Restricted to undergraduate majors in history.
 May not be taken more than twice without completion.
 Fulfills the CoLA Writing-Across-the-Curriculum (WAC) requirement.
 Restricted to history majors and social science majors.

-- History 473-952 - Comparative Slavery (Dr. Benti, online) A comparative study of slavery from antiquity to its abolition in the 19th century with the differing socio-cultural, political and economic contexts; organized chronologically, regionally and thematically.
+- History 473-940/473-950 - Comparative Slavery (Dr. Benti, online) (Same as AFR 473) A comparative study of slavery from antiquity to its abolition in the 19th century with the differing socio-cultural, political and economic contexts; organized chronologically, regionally and thematically.

 A major in history consists of thirty-six semester hours of history courses.
 Normally course selection should represent three areas of history (United States history, European history, and either Asian, African or Latin American history) and be distributed chronologically as well as geographically.
 A minor in history is eighteen hours.